pyscript/pyscript/CONTRIBUTING.md

 -   A clear and concise title that summarizes the issue.
 -   A detailed description of the problem or feature request.
--   Steps to reproduce the issue (if applicable).
+-   Steps to reproduce the issue.
 -   Any relevant error messages or screenshots.
--   The version of PyScript you are using (if applicable).
+-   The version of PyScript you are using.

 ### Reporting bugs